 First release – The first set of census data was released by the Office for National Statistics (ONS) on 28 June 2022.
 This includes population data by gender, five-year age band and household estimates at local authority level and above.

-Topic summaries – From October to the end of the year 2022, the ONS will publish a series of data and supporting commentary by theme, known as topic summaries.
+Topic summaries – From October 2022 to January 2032, the ONS published a series of data and supporting commentary by theme, known as topic summaries.
+To access key 2021 census statistics, maps and analysis for Derbyshire please select the Topic summaries link.

 Multivariate data – From early 2023 multivariate data will be published, allowing you to combine variables and explore relationships between the data on the usual resident population of England and Wales.